texsmv/analysis_social_spatial_airbnb/README.md

-# analysis_social_spatial_airbnb
+# Analysis social spatial airbnb
-An Analysis of Social and Spatial Features Associated with Room Sales of Airbnb
+_An Analysis of Social and Spatial Features Associated with Room Sales of Airbnb